engtuncay/engtuncay.github.io/javascript/notes/js-notes-6-promise.md

 # Section - Promise,Async-Await and Closure

+(senkron : sıra sıra yapılan işlemler)
+(asenkron : paralel yapılan işlemler)

 ## Promise

 A Promise is a way to handle `asynchronous operations` in JavaScript.
-The asynchronous method returns a promise to supply the value at some point in the future. (it is like reactive functions)
+The asynchronous method returns a promise to supply the value at some point in the future.

+A promise can be used like reactive functions (to)

 A Promise is in one of these states: